SamStudio8/samstudio8.github.io.off/_posts/2015-07-23-bridgebuilding-p2.md

 identified by `quickcheck`**, my only weapon against bad BAMs.
 A solution would be to extract the header and every readgroup that occurs in the file and look for at least one contradiction.
-However, due to the size of these BAMs (upwards of 5GB, containing tens of millions of alignment records) it turned out to be faster to regenerate them all, rather than trying to diagnose which might have fallen prey to the bug.
+However, due to the size of these BAMs (upwards of 5GB, containing tens of millions of alignment records) it turned out to be faster to regenerate them all, rather than trying to diagnose which specifically might have fallen prey to the bug for targeted regneration.

 I altered the `Makefile` to use the name of the input file after the path when creating the `PREFIX` to use for temporary files in future, side-stepping the clobbering (and using `-T` as intended).